Sandokan (2025 TV series): Filming

 Filming started on 22 April 2024 in Formello, near Rome, where Lux Vide opened its new studio complex.
-The series was also shot in Lazio, Tuscany and Calabria; it's in the last region where Labuan has been recreated with funds from the Calabria Film Commission.
+The series was also shot in other locations in Lazio, Tuscany and Calabria; the latter region was where Labuan was recreated, using funds from the Calabria Film Commission.
 Filming in Calabria started on 27 May, following the building of an industrial backlot in the city of Lamezia Terme.
 Local shooting started in Le Castella, Capo Rizzuto, Crotone.
+By early September, the cast and crew was already on location in Réunion.
+Filming there took place from 27 August to 13 September, with local executive production provided by Tiktak Production.